niklas-ekstein/Skinet/README.md

 # Skinet

-A online shopping store using Angular and .NET Core
+Ongoing project, it's going to be a online shopping store.
+Just learning how to build it using Angular and .NET Core.